rust-lang/rust/src/doc/rustc/src/check-cfg/cargo-specifics.md

 *See the [`[lints]` section in the Cargo book][cargo-lints-table] for more details.*

-When using a staticlly known custom config (ie. not dependant on a build-script), Cargo provides the custom lint config `check-cfg` under `[lints.rust.unexpected_cfgs]`.
+When using a statically known custom config (ie. not dependant on a build-script), Cargo provides the custom lint config `check-cfg` under `[lints.rust.unexpected_cfgs]`.

-It can be used to set custom static [`--check-cfg`](../check-cfg.md) args, it is mainly useful when the list of expected cfgs is known is advance.
+It can be used to set custom static [`--check-cfg`](../check-cfg.md) args, it is mainly useful when the list of expected cfgs is known in advance.

 `Cargo.toml`:
 ```toml